cbohnert67/Datacamp-Storytelling-Projects/README.md

 # Datacamp Projects

-This is home to the projects I developped during my learning stage through the great Datacamp platform.
+This is home to the projects I developped during my learning journey through the great Datacamp platform.

 Happy reading!